compleng/AlexCTF-Writeup/CR1/CR1-EN.md

-In this question,we have a text file full of ZERO's and ONE's.
-So firstly,I wrote a Java code to convert ZERO's and ONE's into 0's and 1's.
+In this question,we have a text file full of ZEROs and ONEs.
+So firstly,I wrote a Java code to convert ZEROs and ONEs into 0s and 1s.

 import java.io.*; import java.util.Scanner;